 Educating Children And Teens On Drug Abuse

 More than 80% of children say parents are the leading influencers in their decision to drink or not.

 Underage alcohol abuse prevention begins with parents talking to their children about the long-lasting consequences of addiction as well as teaching them responsible decision-making skills.

 The Office of National Drug Control Policy created the acronym SUMMER to help parents start the conversation about the risks associated with alcohol abuse.

 - Set rules.
 Have a discussion with your kids about any expectations or guidelines you have relating to alcohol consumption.

 - Understand and communicate.
-Open communication is a two-way street.
+Open communication is a 2-way street.
 Give your kids the chance to talk to you and listen to any questions or concerns they may present.

 - Make sure you stay involved.
 Show your kids that you’re concerned about their health and safety.
-In doing so, they’ll be more comfortable coming to you for advice.
+They’ll be more comfortable coming to you for advice as a result.

 - Encourage involvement of summer activities.
 Help them make a list of summer programs they want to take part in.
 Staying busy during the summer months will keep them out of trouble.

 - Reserve time for family.
 Cut out time each day for your kids.
 Do something that interests them or take a trip to enjoy some rest and relaxation together.

 If your child or teenager is struggling with alcohol abuse, there is help available.
 Contact a treatment provider today.